echonest/remix/README.txt

 You'll probably want to start with example scripts.

-n the Mac these are placed in /usr/share/local/echo-nest-remix-examples.
+On the Mac these are placed in /usr/share/local/echo-nest-remix-examples.

-On Windows these are placed in your Python root folder, e.g. C:\Python26.
+On Windows these are placed in your Python root folder: C:\Python26.

 You will need an API key set up to use this software.
 Register for a key at http://developer.echonest.com/ .